diehardnet/maximals/README.md

 #### ViTs profiling

-To implement the technique, we needed to know what are the minimum and maximum values that pass throught each ViT on the whole Imagenet Validation set.
+To implement the technique, we needed to know what are the minimum and maximum values that pass through each ViT Identity layer on the whole Imagenet Validation set.
 In order to get the MIN and MAX values for each model, we perform an inference on each image of the dataset and save the MIN and MAX values for each model.

-Once we have the values, we can create the `HardenedIdentity` class that exhaustively apply the value range for the running model.
+Once we had the values, we created the `HardenedIdentity` class that exhaustively applies the value range for the running model.
 If the value is not in the range, then the unwanted value is replaced by either MIN or MAX.

 #### Sample Tool

-In order to test our technique, we created a tool to perform an inference on a batch of 5 images from the **ImageNet Validation Set**.
+In order to test our technique, [we created a tool to perform an inference on a batch of 5 images from the **ImageNet Validation Set**](https://github.com/lucasrqt/sample_tool).
 The tool allows us to perform multiple things.
-It works in two modes : **save** and **load**.
+It works in two modes: **save** and **load**.

-The **save** mode will save the result of the inference to a file as a *gold save* to determine if later inferences are fault free or not.
+The **save** mode will save the result of the inference to a file as a *gold save* to determine if later inferences are fault-free or not.

 The **load** will perform the inference on the same batch and will load the *gold save* file to compare the outputs of the inference.
 We check if the values in the output are different (Tolerable SDC) and also if the classification has changed (Critical SDC).

 Adding to that, we can choose if the ViT model has to be in normal mode or hardened mode.
-By setting the *hardened* option, it will load the wanted ViT model and then replace all the Identity Layers by the hardened ones.
+By setting the *hardened* option, it will load the wanted ViT model and then replace all the Identity Layers with the hardened ones.